jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

-# Running a private server
+# Running a Private Server

 It is highly recommended to test your server in **public mode first** so as to narrow down any subsequent problems in private mode.